-If you find electricity and plant operations an exciting career field, then this program may be for you.
-This 12- to 18-month training program leads to the position of Assistant Unit Operator.
+If you are interested in a career in electricity and plant operations, then this program may be for you.
+This 12- to 18-month training program leads to the position of assistant unit operator (AUO).

-TVA has Assistant Unit Operators in both its fossil and nuclear plants.
-They control the flow of water, generation of steam, and production of electricity.
-They monitor equipment conditions and performance, accomplish preventive and minor corrective maintenance routines, and conduct process-control and failure analyses.
-In addition, they operate equipment such as turbines, condensers, pumps, valves, gates, scales, pulverizers, conveyors, fans, electric control boards, and chemical tanks.
+TVA has assistant unit operators in both its fossil and nuclear plants.
+They control the flow of water and generation of steam and production of electricity.
+They monitor equipment conditions and performance, accomplish preventive and minor corrective maintenance routines and conduct process-control and failure analyses.
+In addition, they operate equipment such as turbines, condensers, pumps, valves, gates, scales, pulverizers, conveyors, fans, electric control boards and chemical tanks.

-Physical requirements include lifting 50 to 75 pounds, sitting, walking, bending, squatting, climbing, kneeling, twisting, standing, raking, shoveling, etc. This environment includes working at heights and in confined spaces.
-Work environment has exposure to heat, cold, dampness, dirt, height, temperature changes, rotating equipment, energized systems, and exposure to coal dust (fossil only).
-Safety requires proper footwear, hearing protection, hard hats, and use of respirators.
+Physical requirements include lifting 50 to 75 pounds, sitting, walking, bending, squatting, climbing, kneeling, twisting, standing, raking, shoveling, etc. The work environment includes working at heights and in confined spaces.
+There is exposure to heat, cold, dampness, dirt, height, temperature changes, rotating equipment, energized systems and exposure to coal dust (fossil only).
+Safety requires proper footwear, hearing protection, hard hats and use of respirators.

 To be employed in a nuclear plant as an AUO, employees must meet and maintain the requirements for unescorted nuclear plant access.
 These include successful completion of the psychological and physical exams given by TVA medical personnel; successful completion of General Employee Training and retraining, including the exams; completion of Health Physics training and passing the required exam; passing background investigations for nuclear plant access and employment suitability; and willingness to submit to a hands-on search at least 10 percent of the time.

 Current pay for the training program is as follows: